Skip to main content

 Step 1 — Lifestyle and function before anything else

 Before sun studies, before materials, before pool shape — answer how the family actually wants to use the yard.
 How many people regularly?
 Kids, dogs, multigenerational?
 Morning coffee, weeknight dinners, weekend entertaining, summer pool parties?
 Hours of day matter — a yard designed for sunset use needs different shade and lighting than one used at 7 a.m.
 Capture this in writing.
-Our Vision Brief is the free starting point.
+Our Vision Brief is the free starting point, and for a custom multi-trade project it pays to define the project before construction pricing.

 02